 Emily Hall Tremaine’s artistic vision helped her to collect works from artists who at the time were just starting to define contemporary art.
-Together, the Tremaines selected works that would be seminal for successive generations of artists and art collectors.
+Together, the Tremaines selected works that would influence successive generations of artists and art collectors.
 In the words of Robert Rosenblum, the collection in its entirety invoked "new constellations of meaning and importance.”
 It broke with tradition and convention yet conveyed a sense of spirituality and contemplation.
 Its complexity offered many layers of meaning and insight to the viewer.
 For these reasons, the Exhibition Award encourages curators to challenge conventional thought through the exploration of critical ideas.

 Applications are accepted on a biennial basis (the next deadline will be in January 2016) from any curator, or curatorial team, applying in partnership with an established non-profit exhibition space, whether a traditional gallery or museum, or an alternative non-profit venue.
 The curator can be on staff at the partnering exhibition space or a guest/independent curator working with the partnering space for this exhibit.
 The proposal should be for a strong, thematic exhibition that puts the works of contemporary art and/or architecture in a new or unconventional aesthetic, historical, cultural, and/or social framework.
 Applicants are encouraged to think expansively and challenge conventional thought through the exploration of critical ideas in the context of contemporary art.
 The award is intended to provide support for exhibitions at the beginning stage of their development and to offer the curator the support needed to fully explore a concept and realize an exhibition.

-- Single artist exhibitions, retrospectives and artist collective exhibitions
+- Single artist exhibitions, retrospectives, re-installations, and artist collective exhibitions

 - Exhibitions composed solely of works of graduate students/faculty at a university

-- Non-profit exhibition space based outside of the United States
+- Exhibition spaces based outside of the United States

 - Exhibitions with multiple large funding sources (The Exhibition Award should be the sole or primary source of funding for the exhibition.
 Therefore, the Exhibition Award request should represent at least 66% of all funding secured or sought from outside of the partnering institution.)

-- Previous awardees (Once a curator receives the award they must wait four years before they can reapply for the award.
-The partner exhibiting institution is exempt from this restriction.
+- Curators who have received the Exhibition Award in the previous four years (Note that the partner exhibiting institution is exempt from this restriction.
 They may serve as a partner institution on an application submitted at the next Exhibition Award round.)

-- September 2015 - Application available on EHTF website
+mid-October 2015 - Application available on EHTF's website

 Given that the Exhibition Award is designed to support the curator’s research and development process as well as the exhibition, the exhibition must open no sooner than May 2017 and no later than May 2019.